rungulus/Bucket/README.md

 2. Open a terminal/command prompt in the `bot` folder, then run `npm install` to grab all the dependencies

-3. Once that's done, run `npm run bucket` to start the bot!
+3. Once that's done, run `npm start` to start the bot!

 Bucket will log responses, and who triggered the bot in the `/bot/logs/` folder.